ahnafnafee/PostScript-Preview/README.md

 This extension also depends on two commands:

 - `ps2pdf` - to first convert the EPS/PS file to PDF (the command is part of GhostScript)
-- `pdf2svg` - to convert the generated pdf to svg which is shown in the preview
+- `pdftocairo` - to convert the generated pdf to svg which is shown in the preview

 Thus you need to install these two commands first and ensure they are in the executable path.